-Extra Care Information for the Venus Fly Trap Fans!
-Everything you ever wanted to know about how to raise a Venus Fly Trap.
+Extra Venus flytrap care Information for the Venus flytrap Fans!
+Everything you ever wanted to know about how to raise a Venus Flytrap.

-Venus Flytraps love outdoor sunshine and air movement, mineral-free water and growing medium, and watering to keep the growing medium hydrated but not swampy and constantly sitting in water.
+Venus flytraps love outdoor sunshine and air movement, mineral-free water, and a growing medium, and enough water to keep the growing medium hydrated but not swampy and constantly sitting in water.

 Sunlight and Heat